Multi-objective Differentiable Neural Architecture Search: Introduction

-Our contributions can be summarized as follows: \begin{enumerate}[leftmargin=*] \item We present a principled and robust approach for \textbf{Multi-objective Differentiable NAS}, that leverages \emph{hypernetworks} and \emph{multiple gradient descent} to simultaneously find Pareto-optimal architectures across devices. \item This work is the \emph{first} to provide a global view of the Pareto solutions with \textbf{just a single model}, without the need to search or fine-tune on new target devices. \item Extensive evaluation of our method across \textbf{3 different search spaces} (NAS-Bench-201, MobileNetV3, Transformer-based), \textbf{2 tasks} (Image classification and machine translation), and \textbf{up to 19 hardware devices and 3 objectives}, show both improved \emph{efficiency} and \emph{performance} in comparison to previous approaches that use a constrained objective in their search. \end{enumerate} We provide our code via the following link: \url{https://github.com/automl/MODNAS}.
+Our contributions can be summarized as follows: \begin{enumerate}[leftmargin=*] \item We present a principled approach for \textbf{Multi-objective Differentiable NAS}, that leverages \emph{hypernetworks} and \emph{multiple gradient descent} for fast Pareto-Front approximation across devices. \item This work is the \emph{first} to provide a global view of the Pareto solutions with \textbf{just a single search run}, without the need to repeat search or fine-tune on new target devices. \item Extensive evaluation of our method across \textbf{4 different search spaces} (NAS-Bench-201, MobileNetV3, an encoder-decoder and a decoder-only Transformer space), \textbf{3 tasks} (image classification, machine translation and language modeling), and \textbf{up to 19 hardware devices and 3 objectives}, show both improved \emph{efficiency} and \emph{performance} in comparison to previous approaches that use a constrained objective in their search. \end{enumerate} To facilitate reproducibility, we provide our code in \url{https://github.com/automl/modnas}.